Lecrapouille/BacASable/README.md

 ```

 Here are explanations:
-* A Presenter is linked to a single View by a Contract.
+* A Presenter class is linked to a single View class through a Contract class.

+* A Contract describes the communication between view and presenter with
+  interface classes (with pure virtual methods).
+The interface for the Presenter
+  is optional.

+* The Contract is here for breaking the cyclic class relation by containing
+  abstract/interface classes for View and Presenter.

-* A Presenter is linked to one or several Models.
+* A Presenter is linked to a single Model.

+* The View is passive in the way it only manages widgets, buttons and
+  display.
+It knows nothing about the model.

-* A Model is only modified by a Presenter.
-The Presenter asks the View to refresh the display of the Model.
+* A Model is only modified by the Presenter.
+The Presenter updates the Model
-* A Contract describes the communication between view and presenter with interface classes (with pure virtual methods).
+  when the view is updated.
+The Presenter asks the view to be refreshed when the
+  model has been modified by passing to it values of the model.

+Advantage/disadvantage:
-* Pro: easier to implement than MVC.
-The View has no logic other than displaying informations and sending signals to the Presenter.
-The Presenter connects signals of the view to its methods.
-Therefore it's easy to unit test: you simply mock the Contract.
+* Pro: easier to unit test than MVC.
+The View has no logic other than displaying
+  information.

-* Drawback: We have to create as many as Presenters than Views.
+* Drawback: We have to create as many as Presenters than needed Views.
+Relation
+  is 1-to-1.

 Here is the interaction diagram for the MVC: